-While before I felt all hope had gone, the story changed when Amnesty International came in.
-The messages I received overwhelmed me.
-I regained hope."

-Moses Akatugba

-Moses Akatugba in Nigeria was sentenced to death at the age of 16, for allegedly stealing three mobile phones.

-Moses was shot in his hand and beaten at the time of his arrest.
-He says that police officers tortured him until he signed two "confessional" statements already written by the police.

-After 10 years in prison and over 800,000 messages from activists around the world, the Governor of Delta State in Nigeria responded to pressure from Amnesty supporters and granted a full pardon to Moses.

-THE UNIVERSAL DECLARATION OF HUMAN RIGHTS

-Article 17 You have the right to own property and it cannot randomly be taken away from you.

-Article 18 You have the right to freedom of thought, conscience and religion and to peacefully express those beliefs in teaching, practice and worship.

-Article 19 You have the right to freedom of opinion and expression.

-Article 20 You have the right to freedom of peaceful assembly and association.

-Article 21 You have the right to take part in the government of your country.

-Article 22 As a member of society, you have a right to social security.
+Article 9

+No-one shall be subject to arbitrary arrest, detention or exile.

+Hakeem al-Araibi arrives at Tullamarine Airport after being jailed in Thailand for over 2 months. © Amnesty International

+KaveHakeem

+I'm especially grateful for all people who supported Hakeem around the world.
+Finally this nightmare has ended."

+Hakeem's wife

+Hakeem al-Araibi fled Bahrain in 2014 after he was convicted in an unfair trial of vandalizing a police station, even though he was abroad and playing in a televised football match at the time.

+atic

+Hakeem spent 76 days unjustly imprisoned in Thailand and for every single one of those days, he faced deportation to danger in Bahrain.

+Supporters across the world joined forces.
+We partnered with other organizations, and together mobilized more than 165,000 people to add their voice to #SaveHakeem.
+On 11 February, it was announced that Hakeem would be coming home.

+Find more successes for human rights at > www.amnesty.org.au/wins

-Article 23 You have the right to work, to good working conditions, to equal pay for equal work and to form and join unions.
+Article 16 You have the right to marry and to raise a family.

-Article 24 You have the right to rest and leisure.

-Article 25 You have the right to a decent life, including enough food, clothing, housing, medical care and social services.

-Article 26 You have the right to an education.

-Article 27 No-one may stop you from participating in the cultural life of your community.

-Article 28 You have the right to live in the kind of world where your rights and freedoms are respected.

-Article 29 We all have a responsibility to the people around us and should protect their rights and freedoms.

-Article 30 There is nothing in this declaration that justifies any person or country taking away the rights to which we are all entitled.
+Men and women have the same rights when they

+are married and when they are separated.

+- Article 17 You have the right to own property and it cannot randomly be taken away from you. - Article 18 You have the right to freedom of thought, conscience and religion and to peacefully express those beliefs in teaching, practice and worship. - Article 19 You have the right to freedom of opinion and expression. - Article 20 You have the right to freedom of peaceful assembly and association. - Article 21 You have the right to take part in the government of your country. - Article 22 As a member of society, you have a right to social security. - Article 23 You have the right to work, to good working conditions, to equal pay for equal work and to form and join unions. - Article 24 You have the right to rest and leisure. - Article 25 You have the right to a decent life, including enough food, clothing, housing, medical care and social services. - Article 26 You have the right to an education. - Article 27 No-one may stop you from participating in the cultural life of your community. - Article 28 You have the right to live in the kind of world where your rights and freedoms are respected. - Article 29 We all have a responsibility to the people around us and should protect their rights and freedoms. - Article 30 There is nothing in this declaration that justifies any person or country taking away the rights to which we are all entitled.

+Article 7

 You have the right to be treated by the law in the same way as everyone else.
-Everyone has a right to protection against violations of their human rights."
+Everyone has a right to to protection against violations of their human rights.